jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

        from ipython_genutils.py3compat import str_to_bytes
      ImportError: No module named ipython_genutils.py3compat
     ```
     Simply running "pip install ipython_genutils" should fix the problem.
-If Anaconda is installed, make sure the environment variable for Python, i.e. `PYSPARK_PYTHON`, is properly configured in the kernel spec and matches the actual Anaconda installation directory.
+If Anaconda is installed, make sure the environment variable for Python, i.e. `PYSPARK_PYTHON`, is properly configured in the kernelspec and matches the actual Anaconda installation directory.